80 Personal Finance Tips That Help Build Wealth

 20. Personal tips for creating financial goals

 When we say specific, we mean exact dates and numbers.
-For example, come up with an amount related to your debt that you want paid off and by what date.
-Or how much you want to save and by when.
+For example, come up with an amount related to your debt that you want to be paid off and by what date.
+Looking to save more money?
+Decide how much you want to save and by when.
 Coming up with detailed financial goals like this will help you stay on track to reach your financial objectives.

 21. Come up with positive phrases about your money